amitu/amitu.github.com/_posts/2013-07-13-what-is-love.md

 in it for you in coming days and beyond.
 You go to sleep thinking.
 You gave your life some love.

-Love is not in your heart, love is not what you do.
-Love is what you give, love is in what you do.
-Love is your attention, your thought, your time.
+Love is not in your heart, love is something you give.

 What are you giving your love to everyday?